Use SLEAP on the SWC HPC cluster#

 Access to the SLEAP module#

-Once you are on the HPC gateway node, SLEAP should be listed among the available modules when you run module avail:
+Once you are on the HPC gateway node, you can list the available SLEAP modules:

 ...